Ford Fusion Insurance Rates

 Wyoming | $1,220 | -$150 | -10.9% |

-Opting for high physical damage deductibles can reduce prices by up to $510 annually, while increasing your policy's liability limits will cost you more.
-Changing from a 50/100 limit to a 250/500 limit will increase prices by as much as $407 more each year.
+Opting for high physical damage deductibles can save as much as $510 each year, whereas buying more liability protection will increase prices.
+Switching from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $407 more per year.
 View Rates by Deductible or Liability Limit

-Since prices can be so different, the best way to figure out exactly what you will pay is to compare prices from multiple companies.
-Every auto insurance company utilizes a different rate formula, and prices may be quite different from one company to the next.
+Since prices can be so different, the only way to figure out your exact price is to regularly compare prices from as many companies as possible.
+Each auto insurer utilizes a different rate formula, so the prices may be quite different.

 Insurance Rates by Trim Level and Model Year